atskae/computer-graphics/ray-tracing-in-one-weekend/README.md

 This sequential, single-threaded ray tracer forced me to install my air conditioner early this year because it was heating up my laptop and there happend to be a heat advisory warning the weekend that this ran, so my room was turning into an oven 🔥 Now I am grateful that GPUs (and air conditioners) exist.

+Some advice: write a ray tracer in the winter so you can heat your room.

 Completed!!! ✨ On to the next aventura! 🏃‍♀️

 [つづく](README-ray-tracing-the-next-week.md)